Application Gateway Market Size and Share

 Application Gateway Market Analysis by Mordor Intelligence

-The Application Gateway Market size is estimated at USD 3.03 billion in 2025, and is expected to reach USD 4.83 billion by 2030, at a CAGR of 9.80% during the forecast period (2025-2030).
+Application Gateway Market size market size in 2026 is estimated at USD 3.31 billion, growing from 2025 value of USD 3.03 billion with 2031 projections showing USD 5.18 billion, growing at 9.35% CAGR over 2026-2031.
 The upward trajectory is propelled by a sharp rise in automated Layer-7 DDoS attacks, wider deployment of Zero-Trust and SASE architectures, and accelerated cloud-native application rollouts.
 Enterprises seek low-latency, policy-driven traffic management for hybrid multicloud environments, placing application gateways at the center of security and performance strategies.
 Growing investment in edge computing and quantum-resistant encryption further enlarges the addressable opportunity, while managed service models help enterprises overcome skills shortages.

 Key Report Takeaways